dotlang/language/README.md

 ```
 3.
 ```
-socket = net("192.168.1.1")
+socket := net("192.168.1.1")
 $.send(socket, "A")
 $.pick(SocketMessage, (m: SocketMessage -> m.sender = "192.168.1.1"))
 ```

 # Patterns

-Because a lot of non-critical features are removed from the language and core, the user has freedom to implement them however they want (using features provided in the language).
+Because a lot of non-essential features are removed from the language and core, the user has freedom to implement them however they want (using features provided in the language).
 In this section we provide some of possible solutions for these types of features.

 ## Polymorphism